X

 QB Deshaun Watson

 If you need a quarterback this week, Deshaun Watson is worth a look.
-The Commanders have given up the second-most fantasy points to opposing quarterbacks this season and have allowed three quarterbacks (Daniel JonesBaker Mayfield, and Jones) to score above 18 fantasy points.
+The Commanders have given up the second-most fantasy points to opposing quarterbacks this season and have allowed three quarterbacks (Daniel JonesBaker Mayfield, and Joe Burrow) to score above 18 fantasy points.
 It hasn't been great for Watson in the early going, but given this matchup and his rushing upside, he could be a sneaky play in Week 5.

 RB Jerome Ford

-With Nick Chubb (knee) still recovering from his ACL injury, Jerome Ford will continue to be the Browns' RB1.
+With Nick Chubb (knee) still recovering from his ACL injury, Jerome Ford will continue to be the Browns RB1.
 He has scored in double figures in PPR formats in three of four games and should be a solid RB2 option in a great matchup against the Commanders.
 Washington has allowed the fourth-most rush yards (488) to running backs and ranks 25th in run-block win rate this season.
 So, as long as Chubb is out, Ford is a solid RB2.

 Browns WRs